Hive Digital

 Jay Patel:

-And then on the small and medium business side, you have the services team, you have the sales team and then there are a few teams on the backend that kind of support both of these, billing, ad policy, technical because for example, landing page policy has to be coordinated across both the big players and the small players and so this is what, we’ll talk a little bit more about the [inaudible 00:12:46] here, but when you get delays in some of the policy issues, it’s really going to come back down to these scenes on the backend that have to coordinate across all of these use cases across all of these countries.
+And then on the small and medium business side, you have the services team, you have the sales team and then there are a few teams on the backend that kind of support both of these, billing, ad policy, technical because for example, landing page policy has to be coordinated across both the big players and the small players and so this is what, we’ll talk a little bit more about the here, but when you get delays in some of the policy issues, it’s really going to come back down to these scenes on the backend that have to coordinate across all of these use cases across all of these countries.

 Jay Patel: